-Low: The long-term health risk assessment for $PM{2.5}$ is Low based on the 95% UCL $PM{2.5}$ sample concentration, and the likelihood of exposure at this hazard severity level.
-A low health risk suggests little or no impact on accomplishing the mission (Reference 4, Table 3-2).
-Confidence in the long-term $PM{2.5}$ health risk assessment is low (Reference 4, Table 3-6).
+Low: The long-term health risk assessment is Low based on the 95% UCL of the mean $PM{2.5}$ concentration, and the likelihood of exposure at this hazard severity level.
+A Low health risk level suggests that long-term exposure to $PM{2.5}$ is anticipated to have limited to no future medical surveillance activities (Reference 4, Table 3-3).
+Confidence in the long-term $PM{2.5}$ health risk assessment is moderate (Reference 4, Table 3-6).

-The hazard severity marginal for the 95% UCL (75 μg/m3) PM{2.5} sample concentration.
-With repeated exposures above the negligible hazard severity threshold, it is considered possible that a small percentage of personnel may have increased risk for developing chronic conditions, such as reduced lung function or exacerbated chronic bronchitis, COPD, asthma, atherosclerosis, or other cardiopulmonary diseases.
-Personnel with a history of asthma or cardiopulmonary disease are considered to be at particular risk.
+The hazard severity was Negligible (>65 μ g/m3 <250 ug/m3) for the 95% UCL of the average PM{2.5} sample concentrations.
+With repeated exposures at this severity level, it is considered possible that a small percentage of personnel may have increased risk for developing chronic conditions, such as reduced lung function or exacerbated chronic bronchitis, COPD, asthma, atherosclerosis, or other cardiopulmonary diseases.
+Personnel with history of asthma or cardiopulmonary disease are considered to be at particular risk.
 Exposures below this are not expected to result in development of chronic health conditions in generally healthy troops.
-(Reference 4, Table 3-12).
+This guideline is an uncertain screening value - it is not a known health effects concentration.
+(Reference 4, Table 3-11).

-2.5 Airborne Metals
+2.4 Airborne Metals